MOARdV/AviationLights/README.md

 The resource fields control the resource type and amount consumed per second.
 By default, the parts require ElectricCharge, but they do not consume energy.

+EnergyReq is affected by the Intensity of the light.
+The EnergyReq listed in the part config is the amount of resources required for a light with an Intensity of 1.0.
+EnergyReq is scaled by the square of the Intensity, with a minimum scale of 0.25.
+For example, a Nav Light that has an EnergyReq of 0.020 and an Intensity of 0.5 will actually use 0.005 EC (= 0.020 x (0.5 x 0.5)).
+An Intensity of 2.0 will consume 4x the listed EnergyReq.

 * **Resource**: The name (from the RESOURCE_DEFINITION) of the resource consumed when this light is on.
-* **EnergyReq**: The amount of the resource consumed per second while switched on.
+* **EnergyReq**: The amount of the resource consumed per second while switched on for a light of Intensity = 1.0.
 If this value is zero, the light does not consume any resources.
+Intensity modifies this value.

 ### Advanced